genevate/style_guides/programming/basic.md

 # Basic Programming Styles

+## Code Rules

+0. Use spaces instead of tabs (i.e. soft tabs).
+0. Never leave trailing whitespace.
+0. End every file with a blank new line.

 ## Sandi Metz' Rules

 0. Classes must not be more than one hundred lines of code.